 - At the June 30th Transportation Community Resource Group (TCRG) meeting the group discussed policy statements (review the materials, the meeting summary, and other comments received).

 - The City of Eugene is reviewing its arterial and collector street classifications.
 These classifications help the city design streets to better accommodate the traffic, which will be heavier on some streets.
-The proposed changes to the street classification map will be available soon.
+Check out the proposed changes to the street classification map.

 - Lane County is updating its Transportation System Plan.
 Information on this process is available at www.LaneCountyTSP.org.